FACULTY OF ADVISORS

 Gwendolyn Hallsmith is founder and Executive Director of Global Community Initiatives (GCI), and has over 25 years experience working with municipal, regional, and state government in the US and globally.
 She has served as a City Manager, Regional Planning Director, Senior Planner for the Massachusetts Executive Office of Energy Resources, the Deputy Secretary of the Vermont Agency of Natural Resources, and as an international specialist on sustainable community development, including work with the UN’s Environmental Program, the UN Development Program, the Institute for Sustainable Communities, the International City/County Management Association, the Academy for Educational Development, and Earth Charter International.
 Gwen received her M.A. in Public Policy from Brown University and served as Executive Director of the Public Banking Institute.
 She has been at the forefront of the movement for a publicly-owned Vermont State Bank, founded Vermonters for a New Economy, and co-authored Vermont Dollars, Vermont Sense with economist Michael Shuman.

-Walt McRee is President of Public Banking Associates and Chair/CEO Emeritus of the Public Banking Institute.
-As a key pioneering protagonist for public banking nationally, Walt has travelled the country consulting and delivering public and media presentations about public banking to public officials, civic groups, industry and legislative leaders.
+Walt McRee is President of Public Banking Associates and former president and Chair of the Public Banking Institute where he continues his leadership role as Senior Advisor.
+A pioneering national protagonist for public banking, Walt has travelled the country consulting and delivering public and media presentations about public banking to public officials, civic groups, industry and legislative leaders.
 He produces and hosts the radio program “It’s Our Money” and “The Public Bank Solution” TV programs.
 He founded and co-directs Banking On New Jersey, a statewide organization leading efforts to create a NJ State Bank, and was an Director of the PA Project.
-As a media strategist, journalist and on-air talent, Walt founded and was CEO of the Alliance for Public Broadcasting, and helped create the first national media committee for the International Hunger Project, along with leadership positions in other public interest issues including environmental protection and support of the arts.
+As a media strategist, journalist and on-air talent, Walt founded and was CEO of the Alliance for Public Broadcasting and helped create the first national media committee for the International Hunger Project.
+He’s held numerous leadership positions with other public interest issues including environmental protection and support of the arts.

 Paul Pryde is a public policy and finance consultant specializing in solutions to the capital and credit problems of underserved businesses and communities.
 He organized one of the first securitized sales of small business loans using federal funds and has advised states and localities on the valuation and/or sale of over $100 million in economic and community development loans.
 More recently, he authored a feasibility report for the U.S. Treasury’s CDFI Fund on securitization of community development loans and served as chief policy consultant for the U.S. Treasury Department’s $1.5 billion State Small Business Credit Initiative.
 Mr. Pryde has consulted numerous national policy development organizations and has authored several publications on markets, economic development and entrepreneurship, including Black Entrepreneurship in America, an examination of enterprise formation and economic progress in the African-American community.
 Mr. Pryde is a graduate of Howard University and done post-graduate work at George Washington University.